collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/examples/FacultyStaffDirectoryExtender/README.txt

 Description

   You can add fields to the FacultyStaffDirectory content types by writing "extender" products.
-FacultyStaffDirectoryExtenderDas is an example one which adds a Mobile Phone field to Person objects (on the Contact Information tab).
+FacultyStaffDirectoryExtender is an example one which adds a Mobile Phone field to Person objects (on the Contact Information tab).

   You can extrapolate from this example to make your own extenders:

-  1. Make a copy of FacultyStaffDirectoryExtenderDas, and rename it something descriptive.
+  1. Make a copy of FacultyStaffDirectoryExtender, and rename it something descriptive.
 For example, if you're writing a product to add a Favorite Color field to the Person type, you might call it FacultyStaffDirectoryFavoriteColor.
 (This way, your extender will appear near FacultyStaffDirectory in alphabetical listings, making people more likely to find it.)

-  2. Replace all occurrences of "FacultyStaffDirectoryExtenderDas" in your new product with "FacultyStaffDirectoryFavoriteColor" (or whatever you called it).
+  2. Replace all occurrences of "FacultyStaffDirectoryExtender" in your new product with "FacultyStaffDirectoryFavoriteColor" (or whatever you called it).
 The files you'll need to search are __init__.py, Install.py, person.py, and README.txt (which you should, of course, largely rewrite).